cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Bowtie1-Comparison__HPV52-low-coverage/README.md

 You can see a Clustal Omega alignment with the representative sequence and L1 Amplicon Expected reference (along with the primer mismatch locations) below:

 ![HPV52 alignment](HPV52_alignment.JPG "HPV52 Clustal Omega alignment")

+I should also acknowledge that I learned about this from an anonymous reviewer, citing the [Matsukura and Sugase 2004](https://pubmed.ncbi.nlm.nih.gov/15207629/) publication.